ShuklaGroup/esmdynamic/README.md

 ## Datasets <a name="available-datatsets"></a>

 Three datasets are available at [DOI:10.13012/B2IDB-3773897_V1](https://doi.org/10.13012/B2IDB-3773897_V1).
-Follow the instructions in the README at the Data Bank to convert the files to the format needed for training.
-Each directory contains information about the data splits (list of identifiers in CSV format) and the weigths used for sampling during training (.pt format).
+Follow the instructions in the README at the Data Bank (reproduced below) to convert the files to the format needed for training.
+Each directory contains information about the data splits (list of identifiers in CSV format) and the weigths used for sampling during training (`.pt` format).

 | Dataset Name      | Original Data Source                                                           | Related Publication |
 |-------------------|--------------------------------------------------------------------------------|---------------------|